bakralakhras/Azure-Docker-CI-CD-WebApp/README.md

-# Web 1.0 Project
+# Azure-Docker-CI-CD-WebApp

-The Web 1.0 project is a cloud-based web application that demonstrates the use of **Docker** and **Azure** for deployment.
+The project is a cloud-based web application that demonstrates the use of **Docker** and **Azure** for deployment.
 This project showcases modern DevOps practices through the use of **GitHub Actions** for CI/CD.

 ## Technologies Used
 - **Docker**: Containerization technology to create a consistent runtime environment for the application.